dorianzhang7/TVCG-insertion/README.md

 ```

 ## Download the Pre-trained Model
-We utilize the Paint-by-Example as initialization, please download the pre-trained models from [Hugging Face](https://huggingface.co/Fantasy-Studio/Paint-by-Example/resolve/main/model.ckpt) and save the model to the directory `checkpoints`.
+We utilize the Paint-by-Example as initialization, please download the pre-trained models from [Hugging Face](https://huggingface.co/Fantasy-Studio/Paint-by-Example/resolve/main/model.ckpt) and save the model to the directory `./checkpoints`.

 ## Training
 ```